philsturgeon/tech-talks/draft/a-no-nonsense-graphql-rest-comparison/source.md

 ---

 ## Time Wasting

 Rebuilding stuff for one thing, which you could have in REST is wasteful

 ---

-## Brain Washing
+## Make Educated Decisions

-Switching just becauase hype or cool is a drug you gotta quit
+Switching just because hype or cool is just dumb

 ---

 ## GraphQL is newer

-Released by Facebook publicly in 2015.
+Released by Facebook publicly in 2015

 Note: GraphQL is a query language specification